pubkey/rxdb/docs-src/docs/rx-storage-memory-synced.md

 const databaseName = 'mydata';

 /**
- * Create an parent database with the same name+collections
+ * Create a parent database with the same name+collections
  * and use it for replication and migration.
  * The parent database must be created BEFORE the memory-synced database
  * to ensure migration has already been run.